A couple odds and ends (emphasis on “odd”) in the news of late.

 “It starts as a kind of fatigue; the children speak little, then not at all,” says another report.
 “When they fall into an endless sleep, their frightened parents might take them to the hospital, but their brain scans inevitably come back normal.
 They are not in comas.
 On paper, they appear to have normal waking and sleeping cycles.
 But some of them have been asleep for years.
 Some may never wake at all.”

-[Photo Wall Street Journal: two sisters with it]
+[Photo Wall Street Journal: Two sisters with it:]

-Wikipedia tells us that between the 15th and 19th centuries, episodes of what was then called “motor hysteria” frequently occurred within convents.
+Wikipedia tells us that between the 15th and 19th centuries, something similar, episodes of what was then called “motor hysteria,” frequently occurred within convents.
 Many of the young women who populated these nunneries had been placed there by their families, sometimes against their will.
 Upon entering, they took solemn vows of chastity and poverty and lived under a rigid, highly disciplined structure.
 Within this cloistered environment, unusual and often disturbing behaviors began to emerge—frequently interpreted as signs of demonic possession.
 Nuns would use vulgar language, engage in provocative conduct, and in some cases, imitate animal sounds; at one convent, the sisters reportedly meowed like cats.
 Such episodes often led to the summoning of priests to perform exorcisms.

 The mystery deepens: why only Sweden?
 Is there something about its unique intersection of expectations, asylum processes, and cultural isolation that breaks the final thread of trust in a child?
 Or is it, in a more spiritual sense, a sacramental silence—an unintended witness from the most innocent, highlighting the moral toll of global displacement?

 Some compare it to the quiet fading of prisoners in concentration camps.
 Numerous conditions resembling Resignation Syndrome have been reported before – among Nazi concentration camp inmates, for example.
-In the UK, a similar condition – Pervasive Refusal Syndrome
+In the UK, a similar condition – Pervasive Refusal Syndrome.

-Others to rare Western cases like “Pervasive Refusal Syndrome.”
-Yet the scale and specificity in Sweden remain unparalleled.
-Despite suspicions over fraud or fabrication, no evidence has ever shown deception.
-Instead, there is only a chilling consistency: children retreating into darkness when the world no longer offers them light.
+There is only a chilling consistency: children retreating into darkness when the world no longer offers them light.

 In spiritual terms, Resignation Syndrome may be the voiceless lament of a lost generation, children whose suffering is not just psychological, but spiritual—deep, existential wounds that only love, safety, and perhaps Divine Mercy can heal.